Derekbarker95/Pebble---address-finder/README.md

 ```

- change `&key=geocodeAPIKey` to your google api API key
+ **change `&key=geocodeAPIKey` to your google api API key**

+ ### Steps

- gets lat and long throught javascripit navigator.geolocation.getCurrentPosition(function(pos)
+ - gets lat and long throught javascripit navigator.geolocation.getCurrentPosition(function(pos)

- sends ajax request to google geocode with current lat and long
+ - sends ajax request to google geocode with current lat and long

- google geocode returns json data of current location
+ - google geocode returns json data of current location

- parse json to return results[address_components[type[loaclity]]] and results[formatted_address]
+ - parse json to return results[address_components[type[loaclity]]] and results[formatted_address]

- prints with simply title, subtitle and text
+ - prints with simply title, subtitle and text

- on load vibe(short) and allows scrollable text to screen is not locked
+ - on load vibe(short) and allows scrollable text to screen is not locked